openhab/org.openhab.binding.zwave/doc/qubino/zmnhla_0_0.md

 ### Parameter 70: Input 1 Status on delay

 Input 1 Status on delay
-  * default value 0
-  * 1 – 32000 seconds

-If the value of parameter is different to 0, means that the Influence of this input to heating or cooling will react after inserted time.
-Parameter 11 must be set to 2!
+<ul&gt<li&gtdefault value 0</li&gt <li&gt1 – 32000 seconds</li&gt </ul&gt<p&gtIf the value of parameter is different to 0, means that the Influence of this input to heating or cooling will react after inserted time.
+Parameter 11 must be set to 2!</p&gt
 Values in the range 0 to 32000 may be set.

 The manufacturer defined default value is ```0```.